pkjmesra/nseta/README.md

   Commands:
     clear                  Force clears log files, downloaded contents etc. create-cdl-model       Create candlestick model.Plot uncovered patterns
-    forecast-strategy      Forecast & measure performance of a trading model history                Get price history of a security for given dates live-quote             Get live price quote of a security news                   Scans for news for the given tickers or all
+    history                Get price history of a security for given dates live-quote             Get live price quote of a security news                   Scans for news for the given tickers or all